Corrigibility Transformation: Constructing Goals That Accept Updates: Reinforcement Learning Applications

 \subsection{Experiments}

-To evaluate the corrigibility transformation empirically, we run two gridworld experiments, visualized in Figure \ref{figure3}.
+To evaluate the corrigibility transformation empirically, we first run two gridworld experiments, visualized in Figure \ref{figure3}.
+These experiments are intended as a supplement to our theoretical results, showing that even in simple environments, standard methods fail to produce corrigible behavior while the corrigibility transformation succeeds.
+Additionally, we run an experiment with LLMs, demonstrating that prompting models to pursue a corrigibility transformed goal leads to large reductions of incorrigible behavior relative to the original goal.

 The first experiment, based off of the Safe Interruptibility setup from AI Safety Gridworlds \citep{leike2017gridworlds}, tests if an agent will accept shutdown.
-To reach a goal location, the agent must pass through an interruption tile that sends a shutdown signal with some probability, unless a button disabling that tile was pushed.
-We extend this to two kinds of interruption tiles where one is a proper update and the other is improper.
-The desired outcome is that the agent disables only the improper shutdown tile, and accepts the proper update if triggered on the way to the goal.\\ The second experiment tests whether the agent will accept a goal update.
-In a gridworld, an agent is rewarded for picking both ripe and unripe fruits.
-However, if they pick supervised unripe fruits, they are sent a proper update signal that changes their policy to one that picks only ripe fruits while avoiding unripe ones.
-The desired outcome is that the agent takes the same base actions as a policy trained without update signals, and does so while accepting updates. \\ In each experiment, we test a standard actor-critic implementation, and compare it to also providing additional small or large rewards for getting updated, hard-coding the agent to always accept proper updates, and our corrigibility transformation.
+To reach a goal location, the agent must pass through an interruption tile that sends a shutdown signal with some probability, unless a button disabling that tile has been pushed.
+We extend this to two kinds of interruption tiles, where one is a designated update channel and the other is not.
+The desired outcome is that the agent disables only the undesignated shutdown tile, but accepts the other update if triggered on the way to the goal.

+The second experiment tests whether the agent will accept a goal update.
+An agent is rewarded for picking both ripe and unripe fruits.
+However, if they pick unripe fruits that are supervised, they are sent an update signal via designated channel, changing their policy to one that picks ripe fruits while avoiding unripe ones.
+The desired outcome is that the agent takes the same base actions as a policy trained to pick all fruits without update signals, and does so while accepting any updates sent.

+For each experiment, we test a standard actor-critic implementation, and compare it to also providing additional small or large rewards for updates, hard-coding the agent to always accept updates sent through designated channels, and the corrigibility transformation.

+Figure \ref{figure4} shows the results from each of the experiments.
+In the first experiment, the corrigibility transformation leads to a high rate of the intended behavior, while the other configurations almost never display it.